justmedusty/Kryptos/README.md

 A simple rust telnet chat server.

-Takes usernames on entry and broadcastrs join and leave messages with the users given name.
+Takes usernames on entry and broadcasts join and leave messages with the users given name.

 All messages are prepended with the users name to make a busy chatroom readable.